izanami-team/IZANAMI/README.md

     user: Choose MySQL's user name.
 Don't need to create user beforehand.
     passwd: 'set MySQL password.Use alphanumeric character with small and big letter.
 More than 8 letters.'
     server: Set MySQL server's IP adress.
 Normally, ther is no problem to set as localhost.
-  basic: #Please comment out 3 sentences with begining # if you don't use Basic authentication.
+  upportedasic: #Please comment out 3 sentences with begining # if you don't use Basic authentication.
     user: Choose user name if set to access to mt with Basic authentication.
     passwd: set password of Basic authentication.
 vhosts: #you can choose more than one below's list.